mrkmg/StePP/README.md

 - `version` - Config file version.
 For now always set to 1.
 - `actions` - A named list of all actions.
 See Actions.
 - `steps`   - A named list of all steps.
 See Steps.
+- `logPath` - A path to write the output.
+If not set, or set to "-", then it outputs to STDOUT.

 Action Options:

 - `executable`  - The path to the executable.
 - `arguments`   - An array of all arguments to pass to the executable.
 - `environment` - A Key/Value set of Environment Variables
+- `canBeKilled` - Whether or not this action can be killed.
+Default true.
+- `ignoreFailure` - Whether or not to ignore failure of this action.
+Default false.

 Step Options:

 - `actions`       - A list of actions to run.
 - `prerequisites` - A list of steps which must complete before this step runs.
 - `logPath`       - A path to write the output of the step.
-If not set, or set to "-", then it outputs to STDOUT.
+If not set, or set to "-", then it outputs to Root logPath.
+- `canBeKilled`   - true/false whether or not this action can be killed.
+- `ignoreFailure` - Whether or not to ignore failure of this step.
+Default false.

 LICENSE
 -------